 Current coast protection plans and strategies

-The Shoreline Management Plan (SMP) provides a large-scale assessment of the risks associated with coastal evolution and presents a policy framework to address these risks to people and the developed, historic and natural environment in a sustainable manner.
+The Shoreline Management Plan (SMP) provides an overview of the risks associated with coastal evolution and shows how to address these risks in a sustainable way.

-In addition, there are the Littlehampton to Brighton Marina and Selsey to Littlehampton Beach Management Plans.
-These utilise and give a summary of the data collected through monitoring which was instigated following the writing of the SMP.
+As well as this, there are the Littlehampton to Brighton Marina and Selsey to Littlehampton Beach Management Plans.
+They give a summary of the data collected through monitoring which started when the SMP was written.

-It is important to note that none of these policies are statutory, they are intended to guide the planning process and illustrate how defences could be managed in the future.
+It is important to note that these documents are aspirational.
+They are intended to steer future development and outline how the coastline could be managed in the future.

-The defences across the District comprise approximately 285 timber and rock groynes, sea walls, timber breastwork, rock breakwaters, revetments and recycled shingle.
+The defences across the district are made of approximately 285 timber and rock groynes, sea walls, timber breastwork, rock breakwaters and revetments.
 These are all monitored through regular inspections and repaired/replaced on a priority basis.

-In addition, monitoring is carried out on a regional level by Channel Coast Observatory.
-The programme provides a consistent regional approach to coastal process monitoring, information for the operational management of coastal protection and flood defence as well as providing information for the development of strategic shoreline management plans and coastal defence strategies
+Monitoring is carried out by us locally and on a regional level by Channel Coast Observatory.
+The regional programme provides a consistent approach to coastal process monitoring.
+It also gives information for the operational management of coastal protection and flood defence as well as providing data for the development of strategic shoreline management plans and coastal defence strategies.

 Funding Coast Protection

-In addition, Arun District Council also undertakes revenue works of repair and maintenance of our assets.
-These small scale projects are currently funded by the Council on a priority basis.
+In addition, we also undertake revenue works of repair and maintenance of our assets.
+These small-scale projects are currently funded by us on a priority basis.